ETCBC/dss/docs/about.md

 before and after conversion.

 The result of the conversion are the files in the `.tf` subdirectory.
-They are plain text files that roughly correspond to the columns in the files by Abegg.
+They are plain text files that roughly correspond to the columns in the data files.
 A single `.tf` file is called a feature.
 It maps nodes to values.

 However, we have separated out all text-critical and morphological information into